-There are four research areas at ZAS, with experts from all core subdisciplines of linguistics: Phonetics, phonology, morphology, syntax, lexicon, semantics and pragmatics as well as language acquisition by children.
-The four research areas are accompanied by externally funded projects, a fifth research area on language documentation and archiving is planned.
-The concentration of active research in many linguistic sub-disciplines in a single institution is unique in Germany and facilitates a direct exchange of current research results and methods.
-Numerous stays of visiting scholars and scholarship holders, national and international workshops and conferences provide important impulses for the scientific work at ZAS.
-Until 2019 the core programmeEmbedding, linking and constituent boundaries in speech, grammar and discourse, funded by the Federal Ministry of Education and Research, will be the focus of research at ZAS.
+In the four research areas of ZAS, experts from all core subdisciplines of linguistics are active: Phonetics, phonology, morphology, syntax, lexicon, semantics and pragmatics as well as child language acquisition.
+The four research areas are accompanied by externally funded projects.
+A fifth research area on language documentation and archiving is planned.
+This concentration of active research in multiple linguistic sub-disciplines in a single institution is unique in Germany and facilitates a direct exchange of current research results and methods.
+The multitude of visiting scholars and scholarship holders, as well as national and international workshops and conferences hosted by ZAS provide an important boost to its scientific work.
+The core programme Embedding, linking and constituent boundaries in speech, grammar and discourse, funded by the Federal Ministry of Education and Research, is to be carried out at ZAS until 2019.

-The Federal Ministry of Education and Research (BMBF) is funding the core programme Embedding, linking and constituent boundaries in spoken language, grammar and discourse until 2019.
-The programme examines the two fundamental mechanisms for constructing complex linguistic expressions: coordination and subordination.
-The resulting boundaries are among the main research interests.
+The core programme Embedding, linking and constituent boundaries in spoken language, grammar and discourse is funded by the Federal Ministry of Education and Research (BMBF) until 2019.
+The two fundamental operations for constructing complex linguistic expressions, coordination and subordination, are examined in the programme.
+The boundaries that result from these operations are of special interest.
 Empirical data is obtained through field research and phonetic and psycholinguistic experiments.
-The aim is a formal modelling of the linguistic regularities.
-The BMBF core programme covers five programme areas (PB), that analyse constituent boundaries in spoken language, the acquisition of discourse cohesive means in children, clause-embedding predicates, the linking of clauses as well as relationships between sentential semantics and discourse strategies.
+The goal is to formally model the linguistic regularities.
+The BMBF core programme covers five programme areas (PB), that analyse constituent boundaries in spoken language, child acquisition of discourse cohesive tools, clause-embedding predicates, the linking of clauses as well as relationships between sentential semantics and discourse strategies.

-The BMBF core programme is supplemented by third-party-funded projects that have been or are being funded by the DFG, the Volkswagen Foundation, the European Commission, the European Science Foundation, the Investitionsbank Berlin and the Berlin Senate.
+The BMBF core programme is supplemented by third party-funded projects that have been or are being funded by the DFG, the Volkswagen Foundation, the European Commission, the European Science Foundation, the Investitionsbank Berlin and the Berlin Senate.
 Many of these projects can be classified under one of the following research topics:

-studies of the interpretation and use of linguistic expressions using experimental methods, partly with the aim of technical applications.
+Studies on the interpretation and use of linguistic expressions using experimental methods, partly with the aim of technical applications.

-documentation of small and little-known languages in Africa, South America and Oceania, partly with newly developed methods.
+Documentation of small and little-known languages in Africa, South America and Oceania, partly with newly developed methods.

 The programme areas will be fully integrated into the research areas from 2020 onwards.

-Following a recommendation of the German Wissenschaftsrat and with funding from the Federal State of Berlin and from the German Science Foundation (DFG), the Centers for Advanced Study in the Humanities (GWZ) was founded in 1996.
-This is a larger organisation hosting not only ZAS but also the Centre for Literary and Cultural Research (ZfL, Zentrum für Literatur- und Kulturforschung) and the Centre for Modern Oriental Studies (ZMO, Zentrum Moderner Orient).
-Until the end of the first twelve-year funding phase at the end of 2007, most funds have been raised from the DFG in various proposal phases.
-The basic funding of the ZAS is provided by the State of Berlin covering one third of the running costs.
+Following a recommendation of the science and humanities council and with funding from the Federal State of Berlin and from the German Science Foundation (DFG), the Centers for Advanced Study in the Humanities (GWZ) is founded in 1996.
+This is a larger organisation hosting not only ZAS but also the Centre for Literary and Cultural Research (Zfl) and the Centre for Modern Oriental Studies (ZMO).
+Until the end of the first twelve-year funding phase at the end of 2007, most funds were raised from the DFG in various proposal phases.
+The basic funding provided to ZAS by the state of Berlin covers one third of the current expenses.

 ZAS grew out of the Central Institute for Linguistics (ZISW), which belonged to the Academy of Sciences (AdW) of the GDR.
-In 1992, after Germany's reunification, parts of this internationally renowned institute were incorporated in the Förderungsgesellschaft Wissenschaftliche Neuvorhaben, run by the Max-Planck-Society, and continued its work under the name Specialist Research Centre for General Linguistics, Typology and Universals Research (FAS).
-The temporary director of the FAS and founding director of ZAS was Professor Dr. Ewald Lang (*1942 †2013) from Humboldt-Universität zu Berlin.
+In 1992, after Germany's reunification, parts of this internationally renowned institute were incorporated in the "Förderungsgesellschaft Wissenschaftliche Neuvorhaben", run by the Max-Planck-Society, continuing its work under the name Specialist Research Centre for General Linguistics, Typology and Universals Research (FAS).
+The temporary director of the FAS and founding director of ZAS was Professor Dr. Ewald Lang (*1942 †2013) from Humboldt University in Berlin.